 Full Details : Mussoorie tourist places

 Shimla is the capital city of Himachal Pradesh and one of the best hill stations in India.
 Lies at an altitude of 7238 feet, Shimla is popularly referred as the ‘Queen of Hills’ and among the most visited places as part of Himachal tour.This lovely hill station was developed by the British and served as their summer capital.
 Shimla is surrounded by pine, deodar and oak forests.
 The toy train between Kalka and Shimla was built in 1924 and it is an UNESCO World Heritage Site.
+This is also one of the most popular tourist attractions not to miss in your honeymoon tour.

 The Ridge, Mall Road, Vice Regal Lodge, Christ Church, Annandale, Chadwick Falls and Jakhu Hill are the best places to include in Shimla packages.
 Shimla is very famous for skiing with popular ski resorts at Kufri, Fagu Resort, and Narkanda that operate between January and March during snow fall season.
 Rhyali festival, the Summer Festival in May, Baisakhi (April) and Lavi fair are the major festivals celebrated in Shimla.
 It is most visited hill station in North India.